 One of the best budget micrometers is this next option from Fowler.
-It has a maximum measurement from 3 to 4 inches, and it surprisingly does not even weight one ounce.
+It has a maximum measurement from 3 to 4 inches, and it surprisingly does not even weigh one ounce.
 This micrometer also has an impressive measuring accuracy of .0002”.

-With every purchase of this digital micrometer set, Fowler offers a complete 1-year warranty because they feel so strongly about their American made product.
+With every purchase of this digital micrometer set, Fowler offers a complete 1-year warranty because they feel so strongly about their American-made product.
 As a primary outside micrometer, it has a great measuring range for general-purpose needs.
 Also, a .00012” parallelism reading helps for measurements that are exact each and every time.

 A satin, chrome construction allows for the device to stay sturdy, and the sleeve will no rust or glare when you are outside.
 With the display being venire, you will be able to clearly see the measurement readings at all times.

-In every box, you will receive the micrometer, a wrench for adjusting, a carrying case, and a 3” standard setting tool.
+In every box, you will receive the micrometer, a wrench for adjusting, a carrying case, and a 3” standard-setting tool.
 Also, instructions are included with every purchase to get you started on the right trail.
 Nothing is worse than not knowing how to use a product when you first receive it.